 Motorola could soon debut the Moto G Play (2021).
-The company has not made any official confirmation on the smartphone’s launch.
+The company has not made any official confirmation of the smartphone’s launch.
 However, the device has been spotted on the Google Play Console.
 The listing reveals key Moto G Play (2021) specifications.
-The smartphone will come with a Qualcomm SM4250 chip, which is the codename for the Snapdragon 460 processor.
-The listing further reveals that the device will come with an HD+ display and run on Android 10 out of the box.
+The smartphone will come with a Qualcomm chip.
+It has a Snapdragon SM4250 chip under the hood, which is the codename for the Snapdragon 460 processor.
+The listing further reveals that the device’s display specs as well.
 Let’s take a look at the Moto G Play (2021) specifications, features, and other details revealed in the Google Play Console listing.

 Moto G Play (2021) specifications leaked via Google Play Console listing